 Dad and Mrs. Mom and the kids took a Disney World vacation in January 2008.
 We arrived on January 1st and it was chaos, but after that the crowds just disappeared.
 It was fun to watch.

 The Walt Disney World Marathon.
 It has a certain ring to it.
 Imagine, spending a nice, cool Sunday morning running through the parks at WDW.
 You’re right.
 How silly.
 Just kidding.

-Every year, the second weekend in January, thousands of people go to Walt Disney World and run in the weekend long marathon festivities.
-It's one of the biggest events runDisney puts on every year.
+Every year, the first or second weekend in January, thousands of people go to Walt Disney World and run in the weekend long marathon festivities.
+It’s one of the biggest events runDisney puts on every year.